Flamaros/Flamaros.github.io/_posts/2020-04-13-F-lang-lexer.markdown

 look at cache-misses and branch miss-prediction issues nor at parallelization possibilities.

 Actually I found a "major" issue, the code design of this lexer is based on a stack of states that makes the code hard to maintain.
-Small changes can have a huge impact on parts that already works, hopefully a [lexer] is still something really simple.
-Nevertheless for the [f-lang] I wrote a lexer in a different way, I don't use a stack of states instead I use a stream and when I am in a specific state I process it completely.
+Small changes can have a huge impact on parts that already works, hopefully a [lexer][4] is still something really simple.
+Nevertheless for the [f-lang][3] I wrote a lexer in a different way, I don't use a stack of states instead I use a stream and when I am in a specific state I process it completely.
 The stream allow to consume characters from everywhere.
 For example if the lexer found a digit character when starting a new token (just after a punctuation) it will enter in a section that lex numeric literals, which can iterate throw the characters stream in the way it wants.